Holic75/KingmakerRebalance/README.md

 - Kinetic Chirurgeon and Overwhelming Soul Kineticist archetypes,
 - Lore Warden Fighter archetype,
 - Preservationist Alchemist archetype,
-- Divine Tracker Ranger archetype.
+- Blood Hunter and Divine Tracker Ranger archetypes.

 Regarding skald mechanics: it is different from pnp in the fact that it allows other classes to stack their rages (with bonuses and rage powers)